cchdo/exchange/docs/common.rst

 Examples
 --------
-Full examples of data in exchange format are presented in their speciifc sections:
+Full examples of data in exchange format are presented in their specific sections:

 * :ref:`Example Bottle Data`
 * :ref:`Example CTD Data`